Aeroluna/LunaCoopMod/README.md

 Fun fact: the second bug was caused by trying to launch the missile to a position 500 units away, which would cause strange clamping issues out of bounds.

+- Fixed a bug where Reaper's death rattle grenades continued their ticking sound after exploding.
+- Added a ticking sound to Reaper's KD8 Charge ability.
+- Added a cursor splat to Reaper's KD8 Charge ability.
+- Increased KD8 Charge damage radius from 1.5 to 2.
+- Increased KD8 Charge knockback radius from 1 to 2.

+Some visual QOL and a small buff to the KD8 Charge radius.
+Not sure why the damage and knockback had different radii.

 ## Tychus

 - Added ability to reorder outlaws.